-This isn’t good.
-Now that the debt collector has a money judgment then the real harassment begins.
+A money judgment was entered against me.
+Not good.
+Once the debt collector has a money judgment then the real harassment begins.
 Debt collectors use money judgments to find your money and property.
-They make life difficult and force you to disclose all of your financial and personal information.
-If you don’t then you might be held in contempt of court.
+They make life difficult and will make you turn over your financial and personal information.
+If you don't then you might be held in contempt of court.
 Let us help you avoid this.

 Can my federal benefits be garnished?